 Pro Tip: Planning a visit to the Alhambra in Granada?
 Bookmark this post in your browser so you can easily find it when you’re there.
 Check out our Granada guide for more planning resources, our top Alhambra tours for a memorable, stress-free trip, and how to visit the Alhambra.

-16 Coolest Things to do in Granada, Spain
+16 Coolest Things To Do in Granada, Spain

-If you like legends and lore, make sure you read the ‘Tales of The Alhambra’.
-Washington Irving, the famed American author of ‘Rip Van Winkle’ and ‘The Legend of Sleepy Hollow’, wrote this collection of stories while actually living in the fortress of the Alhambra itself.
+If you’re a bookworm who loves legends and lore, make sure you read “Tales of The Alhambra”.
+Washington Irving, the famed American author of “Rip Van Winkle” and “The Legend of Sleepy Hollow”, wrote this collection of stories while actually living in the fortress of the Alhambra itself!

 Probably Spain’s most famous poet and playwright, Lorca grew up in a house just on the outskirts of town.
 In fact, you can visit the house, called Huerta de San Vicente, which they have preserved as a museum.
 You’ll find it right in the center of the park named after the writer.

 After visiting the museum, take a copy of one of his masterpieces and stretch out on the grass under the shade of a palm tree.
 You’ll discover, like Lorca himself, that Granada is a great source of inspiration.

 No, you’re not suddenly in Paris, but it’s probably not something you expected to do in Granada.
 That’s what makes it even cooler to actually do and brag to your friends about when they envy your bottle of custom perfume.

 So head to Patio de los Perfumes, a restored renaissance building dedicated to the fine art of creating perfumes.
 It combines a perfume shop, a museum, a patio full of fragrant plants, and a workshop to create your own perfume.